JPMorgan beats estimates on Fed rate hikes, loan growth

 At the end of May, Chief Financial Officer Marianne Lake had estimated expenses of less than $14.5 billion in the quarter.

 JPMorgan's shares were little changed in premarket trading.
-They have risen 7.9 percent in value this year, mirroring gains in the broader S&P 500 Financial Index.
+They have risen 7.9 percent in value this year, mirroring gains in the broader S&P 500 Financial Index .SPSY.

 About half of those gains have come after June 28 when the Federal Reserve approved JPMorgan's plan to spend as much as $19.4 billion to buy back stock over the next year.
 The bank also won permission to increase its quarterly dividend.

-Wells Fargo & Co and Citigroup Inc are also scheduled to report results on Friday.
+Wells Fargo & Co (WFC.N) and Citigroup Inc (C.N) are also scheduled to report results on Friday.

 Reporting by Sweta Singh in Bengaluru and David Henry in New York; Editing by Saumyadeb Chakrabarty